 Add your developer directly into the center column of the tank.
 The solution will filter into the tank, and the reel will allow every part of the film to be exposed to the developer.
 The chemicals in the developer are what allows the picture to appear in the film, but the film will still be light sensitive.
 So, make sure not to open the tank during this part of the process for any reason.

-Most tanks will have the amount of liquid need labeled on the bottom, so you can use a pour-able measuring cup (like these one on Amazon.comOpens in a new tab.) to make sure you’ve added the right amount.
-Double-check the temperature of your developer using stainless steel thermometer, at the time you start processing the film, as this can be important for determining how long you should develop the film based on the product’s instructions (generally 10 minutes at 20 Celsius or 68 Fahrenheit but see the Massive Development Chart Opens in a new tab.for more information on specific films and developers).
+Most tanks will have the amount of liquid need labeled on the bottom, so you can use a pour-able measuring cup (like these one on Amazon.com) to make sure you’ve added the right amount.
+Double-check the temperature of your developer using stainless steel thermometer, at the time you start processing the film, as this can be important for determining how long you should develop the film based on the product’s instructions (generally 10 minutes at 20 Celsius or 68 Fahrenheit but see the Massive Development Chart for more information on specific films and developers).

 Set a timer (like this one on Amazon.com) for the correct duration of time and let the developer do it’s magic.